Arizona requires landlords to make the following disclosures to tenants:

-Nonrefundable fees.
-The purpose of all nonrefundable fees or deposits (which are legal in Arizona, unlike many states) must be stated in writing.
+Yes.
+The purpose of all nonrefundable fees or deposits must be stated in writing.
 Any fee or deposit not designated as nonrefundable is refundable.
 (Ariz.
 Rev. Stat. § 33-1321)

-Move-in checklist.
-Landlord must provide tenant with move-in checklist.
+Yes, move-in checklists are required.
 Tenants also have the right to be present at a move-out inspection.
 (Ariz.
 Rev. Stat. § 33-1321)

-Separate utility charges.
-If landlord charges separately for gas, water, wastewater, solid waste removal or electricity by installing a submetering system, landlord may recover the charges imposed on the landlord by the utility provider, plus an administrative fee for the landlord for actual administrative costs only, and must disclose separate billing and fee in the rental agreement.
+If landlord charges separately for gas, water, wastewater, solid waste removal, or electricity by installing a submetering system, landlord may recover the charges imposed on the landlord by the utility provider, plus an administrative fee for the landlord for actual administrative costs only, and must disclose separate billing and fee in the rental agreement.
 If landlord uses a ratio utility billing system, the rental agreement must contain a specific description of the ratio utility billing method used to allocate utility costs.
 (Ariz.
-Rev. Stat. § 33-13.1401)
+Rev. Stat. § 33-1314.01)

-Availability of Landlord and Tenant Act.
-Landlord must inform tenant in writing that the Residential Landlord and Tenant Act is available on the Arizona Secretary of State’s website.
+Landlord must inform tenant in writing that the residential Landlord and Tenant Act is available on the Arizona department of housing’s website.
 (Ariz.
-Rev. Stat. § 33 1322)
+Rev. Stat. § 33-1322)

-Bedbug information.
 Landlords must provide existing and new tenants with educational materials on bedbugs, including information and physical descriptions, prevention and control measures, behavioral attraction risk factors, information from federal, state, and local centers for disease control and prevention, health or housing agencies, nonprofit housing organizations, or information developed by the landlord.
 (Ariz.
-Rev. Stat. § 33-19)
+Rev. Stat. § 33-1319)